 - c.
 Bedrooms for individuals must be separated from halls, corridors, and other rooms by floor to ceiling walls.
 Hallways must not be used for sleeping; - d.
 The floor plan must be such that no person other than the occupant of that bedroom must pass through a bedroom in order to reach another room; - e.
 The bedroom occupied by the individual must have doors that can be closed.
 For bedrooms that have locks on doors, both the occupant and staff must be provided with keys to ensure easy entry.
-Double-cylinder locks (locks requiring a key on both sides) may not be used on the bedroom of an individual. - f.
+Double-cylinder locks (locks requiring a key on both sides) may not be used on the bedroom of an individual.
+Doors shall not be locked from within and shall be capable of swinging outward; - f.
 A room must not be used as a bedroom where more than one half of the room height is below ground level.
 Bedrooms which are partially below ground level should have adequate natural light and ventilation and be provided with two useful means of egress; and - g.
-When an individual is discharged, the room and its contents must be adequately cleaned. - 8.
+When an individual is discharged, the room and its contents must be adequately cleaned. - h.
+Light switches and electrical outlets shall be secured with non-tamper type screws; - i.
+Beds and other heavy furniture capable of use to barricade a door shall be secured to the floor or wall - 8.
 The following minimum standards apply to bathroom facilities: - a.
 At least one functional toilet, lavatory, and bathing or showering facility must be provided for every four individuals residing in a Crisis Support Home; - b.
 At least one fully handicap accessible bathroom must be available; - c.
 Grab bars and non-skid surfacing or strips must be installed in all showers and bath areas; - d.
 Bathrooms and toilet facilities must have a window that can be opened or must have forced ventilation; - e.
 Toilets, bathtubs, and showers must provide for individual privacy; - f.
 Shower fixtures in bathrooms must be flush-mounted in the wall; and - g.
 All plumbing and bathroom fixtures must be maintained in good working order at all times and must present a clean and sanitary appearance. - 9.
 All stairways and ramps must have sturdy handrails, securely fastened not less than 30 inches nor more than 34 inches above the center of the tread.
 Exterior stairways, decks, and porches must have handrails on the open sides unless the surface of the deck or porch is so close to ground level that it does not pose a significant risk of injury to the individual to fall from the deck or porch. - 10.
 Floor coverings must be intact, safely secured, and free of any hazard that may cause tripping. - 11.
 All areas including hallways and stairs must be lighted sufficiently. - 12.
 The following exterior conditions must be maintained: - a.
 Entrances and exits, sidewalks, and escape routes must be maintained free of any obstructions that would impede leaving the residence quickly in the case of fire or other emergency.
-All such entrances and exits, sidewalks, and escape routes must be kept free of any hazards such as ice, snow, or debris;
+All such entrances and exits, sidewalks, and escape routes must be kept free of any hazards such as ice, snow, or debris; - b.

-- b.
 The yard area, if applicable, must be kept free of all hazards, nuisances, refuse, and litter; AND - c.
 The residence must have its house number displayed so as to be easily visible from the street.

-F-3.
+G-3.
 CRISIS SUPPORT HOME FURNISHINGS AND FIXTURES